During Caregiving Routines

 You need to be aware of the recommendations by health professionals and organisations associated with Sudden Infant Death Syndrome (SIDS), Sudden Unexpected Death In Infancy (SUDI) and other fatal sleeping accidents that can occur to ensure you are providing the safest sleep environment for your baby.

-- In Australia, the Sids and Kids website is at: http://www.sidsandkids.org
+- In Australia, Sids and Kids now known as Red Nose is at: https://rednose.org.au/

-- In Canada, the Canadian Foundation for the Study of Infant Deaths is at: http://www.sidscanada.org
+- In Canada, the Canadian Foundation for the Study of Infant Deaths now known as Baby's Breath is at: https://www.babysbreathcanada.ca/

-- In the UK, the Foundation for the Study of Infant Deaths is at: http://fsid.org.uk
+- In the UK, the Foundation for the Study of Infant Deaths now known as The Lullaby Trust is at: https://www.lullabytrust.org.uk/

 Importantly, these organisations recommend that babies sleep on a firm mattress on their backs in their own safe 'clutter-free' crib/cot in the same room as the parent's bed for at least the first six months.
 Parents need to be aware of the risks associated with sharing their sleeping space with Baby (called 'co-sleeping') as research has found this practice increases the risk of Sudden Infant Death Syndrome (SIDS), Sudden and Unexpected Death In Infancy (SUDI) and other sleeping accidents.